eclipse-vertx/vert.x/new/core_manual_js.md

 This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
-You just create a SockJS server as described in the last chapter, and install an application in the SockJS server with a pre-made handler called the `SockJSBridgeHandler`.
+You just create an instance of `vertx.SockJSBridge` as shown in the following example.

 You will also need to secure the bridge (see below).